Insights

-As RCS gains traction, especially with Apple support rolling out, brands are jumping on board.
-In this article, we’ll explore how RCS can help build trust in your brand, and then we’ll offer actionable steps from mobile messaging experts about how to create an effective RCS branded messages strategy that improves ROI, drives traffic, and more!
+As RCS gains traction, especially with Apple supporting RCS for person-to-person (P2P) and application-to-person (A2P) messaging, brands are jumping on board.
+In fact, our 2025 research shows that 59% of industry leaders familiar with RCS say it’ll be “game-changing” for customer communications.
+In this article, we’ll explore how RCS branded messages can help build trust in your brand, and then we’ll offer actionable steps from mobile messaging experts about how to create an effective RCS branded messages strategy that improves ROI, drives traffic, and more!

 Let’s start with a few of the ways that branded messages signal trust to customers and can help boost engagement.

-After a business has been verified, recipients will see a series of visual cues like the official brand name, colors, and a unique checkmark right at the top of the conversation.
+After a business has been verified, recipients will see a series of visual cues like the official brand name and logo, and in some cases, a unique checkmark right at the top of the conversation.
+This authentication is a powerful signal that they’re talking to a legitimate business.
+In fact, our research shows that 79% of consumers say visual cues in RCS – like an official logo or checkmark – make them more likely to trust a message.

 When you’re ready to send RCS messages, setting up a sender agent is surprisingly easy when you have the right provider.
 Then, when you’re ready to plan your campaign, we’ve developed a step-by-step guide to help you craft successful RCS branded messages that can have a considerable impact on ROI, engagement, and sales.